Tommyshub/flask-movie-project/readme.md

 - Changed the class for the images in the search results so that the max-height value only will be used on the images displayed there.

 - Deleted the image used on the old home page.

+## Testing done after June 24th

+- Once again checked all python files for pep8 errors but I did not find any.

+- Scanned the css file and added a missing colon.

+- I scanned the html from the deployed html and found no errors.
+But since I knew there were some errors in my html I decided to scan the local files and check for errors not related to jinja code.
+I found one error in the movies.html that I fixed.

+- Checked if the page is responsive with the Am I Responsive tool.

+- Manually checked if the site is responsive to make sure pages like the search results that cannot be scanned with the Am I Responsive tool is oka as well.